MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

 Load cases are a set of load types (`Point`_, `Line`_, `Patch`_, `Compound load`_) used to define a particular loading condition.
 Compound loads are treated as a single load group within a load case having same reference points (e.g. tandem axle) and properties (e.g. load factor)

-After load type objects are created, users add the load objects to :class:`LoadCase` class objects.
+After load type objects are created, users add the load objects to :class:`~ospgrillage.load.LoadCase` class objects.
 First, users instantiates a
-:class:`LoadCase` class object and giving it its name.
+:class:`~ospgrillage.load.LoadCase` class object and giving it its name.

 .. code-block:: python